 The genes of many

 in which the tumors contain an overactive HER-2 gene.
-It is estimated that nearly 30% of all breast cancer patients have tumors with this type of abnormal gene activity.
+It is estimated that nearly 30% of all women with breast cancer have tumors with this type of abnormal gene activity.
 If doctors can determine excessive HER-2 activity in a tumor, trastuzumab can be used to block the effects of the HER-2 gene and improve cancer survival.
-While trastuzumab can be lifesaving in some patients, it also has serious potential side effects which must be balanced against its benefits.
+While trastuzumab can be lifesaving in some, it also has serious potential side effects which must be balanced against its benefits.

 chronic myeloid leukemia